 Bulletproof coffee is a keto thing, and an easy, filling liquid breakfast, but sometimes you don’t even have time to measure and mix butter and coconut oil in the morning.
 Enter these make-ahead pods that you just pop in your blender with some freshly brewed coffee (instant coffee works too) and you’re out the door in no time, without having to hunt down your measuring spoons.
 Get the Bulletproof Coffee Drops recipe.

-Yes, you can have a cocktail on keto, so not all is lost.
+Yes, you can have an occasional cocktail on keto, so not all is lost.
 Especially if you’re imbibing with this keto Bloody Mary.
 Still spicy and tangy, this is the perfect accompaniment to any keto brunch.
 And naturally, you can mix it up (without the alcohol) ahead of time, so all you have to do on Sunday morning is pour.
 Get the Keto Bloody Mary recipe.

 Fat bombs will become your best friend, and they’re endlessly adaptable.
 Make a batch at the beginning of the week and keep them on hand for all snack attacks.
 Get the skinny on fat bombs.